-Costly Improvements, Dedicated and Experienced Employees Help Deliver Quality Drinking Water To The Citizens of New Orleans

-The men and women of The Sewerage & Water Board of New Orleans are proud that they can say, once again, that the excellent quality drinking water they produced in 2011 met or exceeded all State and Federal water quality regulations, and that they delivered this high quality and abundant water supply to homes and businesses in Orleans Parish for drinking, personal, and fire fighting needs.

-A team of expert managers, engineers, operators, machinists, laboratory chemists and technicians, environmental experts, pumping and power professionals and experienced pipe, valve and fire hydrant repair crews and administrative support personnel all work together for one goal-a safe and reliable water supply for the citizens of New Orleans.

-Much has been done to rebuild, repair or improve water facilities after Katrina, and out of that catastrophe came new processes, new or continued page 7

-SOURCE & TREATMENT

-Presented by the Sewerage and Water Board of New Orleans.
+See more about this repair project on page 8 Being First In All Aspects Of Duties Is The Goal of S&WB Employees Many citizens don't realize it, but a cadre of managers and employees of the Sewerage & Water Board are considered "first responders" in emergency situations, much like fire fighters, police and gas and electric utility workers.
+The Board reacts quickly when a fire breaks out, sending personnel to the scene to make sure firefighters can locate and activate the nearest and most powerful hydrants in the area.
+In other situations, such as chemical or fuel spills in the river, water intake and water plant operators join with managers and chemists quickly to react with proper procedures, equipment and chemicals to offset the danger of the material in the river from entering the treatment plant.
+Quick action is also required when a problem develops at the Board's electrical generation plant, which provides power to pump water at high pressure to all homes, businesses, commercial operations and 15,000 fire hydrants.
+Many times parts must be manufactured on the plant site at the Facility Maintenance Department because of the age and design of some parts.
+These parts no longer can be found "off the shelf" and are manufactured as sole source parts by the board. continued page 7 SOURCE & TREATMENT Presented by the Sewerage and Water Board of New Orleans.
 Serving the East and West Banks of Orleans Parish.
 Our source water is the Mississippi River, a surface water source.
 This water is treated at the Carrollton Water Purification Plant for East Bank customers and at the Algiers Water Purification Plant for West Bank customers.
-In 2011 the Carrollton Water Purification Plant provided an average of 138 million gallons of drinking water per day to a population estimated to be about 305,474 people.
-The Algiers Water Plant provided an average of 11 million gallons of drinking water per day to a population estimated to be about 305,474 people.
-The Algiers Water Plant provided an average of 11 million gallons of drinking water per day to a population estimated to be about 53,578 people.\ The treatment process at each plant is similar.
+In 2012 the Carrollton Water Purification Plant provided an average of 139 million gallons of drinking water per day to a population estimated to be about 319,275 people.
+The Algiers Water Plant provided an average of 11 million gallons of drinking water per day to a population estimated to be about 53,082 people.
+The treatment process at each plant is similar.
 The raw river water is treated with chemicals called "coagulants" which cause the small particles in the water to come together to form larger particles which are then allowed to settle out of the water.
 Rapid sand filtration is used to remove even smaller particles.
 During the process chloramine is added to disinfect the water.
 Lime is added to provide corrosion control and to increase the pH of the water to stabilize the disinfectant.
 Fluoride is added to prevent tooth decay.

-How contaminants can get into

-SOURCE WATER

-Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+How contaminants can get into SOURCE WATER Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking

-Water Hotline:

-The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline: The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water include: